darkside779/attendance/backend-render/README-RENDER.md

 6. Deploy!

 ### Database
+- **SQLite Fallback**: Uses SQLite database (`attendance.db`) if PostgreSQL is not available
+- **Auto-Detection**: Automatically detects and fixes malformed DATABASE_URL from Render
+- **Data Included**: Contains existing employee and attendance data
-The system will automatically use PostgreSQL when `DATABASE_URL` environment variable is provided by Render.
+- **PostgreSQL Ready**: Will automatically use PostgreSQL when proper `DATABASE_URL` is provided

+### Database Error Fix
+The system now handles the common Render issue where `DATABASE_URL` contains HTTP URLs instead of proper database connection strings.
+It automatically falls back to SQLite with your existing data.